Urban Structure and the Environment

 Bridges remotely sensed surface temperature to human-relevant air temperature, opening a path to use globally available remote sensing for urban heat exposure assessment.

 Scolio, M., Bohra, C., Kremer, P., Shakya, K. M. (2024).
 Spatial analysis of intra-urban air pollution disparities through an environmental justice lens: a case study of Philadelphia, PA.
 Atmosphere, 15(7), 755.
-DOI EJ
+DOI

 Maps fine-scale particulate air pollution disparities in Philadelphia onto historical patterns of redlining and disinvestment.